Statutes Enforced By The Voting Section

 The Uniformed and Overseas Citizens Absentee Voting Act, also known as UOCAVA, was enacted by Congress in 1986.
 UOCAVA requires that states and territories allow members of the uniformed services serving away from home, their family members, and U.S. citizens who are residing outside the country to register and vote absentee in federal elections.
 UOCAVA has been amended on several occasions, with the most recent major amendments in the Military and Overseas Voter Empowerment (MOVE) Act of 2009.
 UOCAVA is codified at 52 U.S.C.
 20301 to 20311 (formerly 42 U.S.C.
 1973ff to 1973ff-7).

-The National Voter Registration Act, also known as the NVRA or the Motor Voter Act was enacted by Congress in 1993 (42 U.S.C.
-1973gg to 1973gg-10).
+The National Voter Registration Act, also known as the NVRA or the Motor Voter Act was enacted by Congress in 1993.
 The NVRA requires states to make voter registration opportunities for federal elections available through the mail and when people apply for or receive driver licenses, public assistance, disability services, and other government services.
 The NVRA also provides rules regarding maintenance of voter registration lists for federal elections.
 The NVRA is codified at 52 U.S.C.
 20501 to 20511 (formerly 42 U.S.C.
 1973gg to 1973gg-10).

 The Help America Vote Act, also known as HAVA, was enacted by Congress in 2002.
 HAVA establishes minimum standards for states to follow in several key aspects of administration of federal elections, including voting systems, provisional ballots, voter information posters on election days, first time voters who register to vote by mail and statewide voter registration databases.
 HAVA is codified at 52 U.S.C.
 20901 to 21145 (formerly 42 U.S.C.
 15301 to 15545).

 We encourage anyone with a complaint about possible violations of the federal voting rights laws to contact us.
 There are no special forms to use or procedures to follow--just call us toll-free at (800) 253-3931, or write to us.

 FAQ's - Frequently Asked Questions.